GPBotforPumpFun/PumpFunBot/README.md

 3. **Comprehensive Data:** Each alert includes critical metrics to help you evaluate the token's potential.
 4. **Community Engagement:** Collaborate and discuss with fellow traders in our exclusive private GP-BOT group.

-## Get Started
+## How to Join

 Visit our website for a full demo and more details:
 **[https://pumpfunbot.xyz](https://pumpfunbot.xyz)**

 Ready to capture explosive gains?
-Join our Telegram channel for instant alerts:
+Contact us on our TG for details on how to join and access:
 **[https://t.me/BRi9621](https://t.me/BRi9621)**

 ## Screenshots & Demos